Mountfitchet Castle have put into place Covid-19 measures to make your visit safe as well as a whole lot of fun!

 This shelter is all mine!

-Holly one of our rescue deer at Mountfitchet Castle, hiding from the spring showers in one of our new 2021 interactive additions the Norman mine.
+This is Holly one of our rescue deer at Mountfitchet Castle, she was hiding from the spring showers in one of our new interactive additions the Norman mine which was opened in 2021.

 Mountfitchet Castle Staff were astonished to discover where this very brave mumma starling decided to make her nest; inside the mouth of the Velociraptor dinosaur figure that guards the entrance to the House on the Hill Museum part of the Mountfitchet Castle complex.
 A sign was immediately made and put near the dinosaur to ask visitors be as quiet as possible and try not to disturb her.
 The eggs have now hatched but one little chick tumbled out of the nest but was swiftly found unhurt and placed safely back where mumma is now busy, toing and froing, feeding her brood.